jecolon/ziglyph/README.md

 learn more in the [Zigstr subdirectory](src/zigstr).

 ## Status
 This is pre-1.0 software.
-Althogh breaking changes are less frequent with each minor version release, they still will occur until we reach 1.0.
+Although breaking changes are less frequent with each minor version release, they still will occur until we reach 1.0.

 ## Integrating Ziglyph in your Project